-TRISO: A fuel "pebble" of the type most commonly planned for gas-graphite reactors.
-These pebbles, which range in size from ping pong balls to tennis balls, contain particles of uranium or other fissile fuels, coated in silicon carbide or other heat-tolerant materials.
-They are also expected to be used in other types of advanced reactors.
+TRISO: A fuel "pebble" of the type most commonly planned for high temperature gas reactors but can also be used in other reactor designs (see some micro-reactor designs and FHR designs).
+These pebbles, which range in size from ping pong balls to tennis balls, contain particles of uranium or other fissile fuels, coated in silicon carbide or other heat-tolerant materials (see figure above).
+Photo Source: USNC

+This reactor type produces high temperatures while system pressure varies by reactor design.
+Gas-cooled reactors operating in the thermal spectrum use graphite as a moderator; fast-spectrum reactors do not use a moderator.
+This is because graphite absorbs very few neutrons, and is stable at high temperatures but requires low neutron exposure to avoid damaging the graphite.
 This reactor type produces high temperatures while operating at varying pressure levels.
-The moderator for thermal gas-cooled reactors is typically pure graphite while no moderator is used for fast reactors operating under a fast neutron energy spectrum.
-Graphite absorbs very few neutrons, and is stable at high temperatures but requires low neutron exposure to avoid damaging the graphite.
 No water is used in these reactors for cooling.
-Instead, an inert gas, typically helium, is used as the coolant and heat-transfer medium but other gases like carbondioxide have also been explored.
+Instead, an inert gas, typically helium, is used as the coolant and heat-transfer medium but other gases, like carbon-dioxide, have also been explored.
 Helium is favored because it is an inert gas and thus does not react with other materials or cause deterioration in components.
 In most designs, the gas is compressed and run through multiple heat exchangers, to produce steam and subsequently, electricity.
-HTGRs produce high temperature steam heat as well as electricity, so the reactor output could be utilized for many applications like desalination, producing hydrogen, or other industrial processes.
+HTGRs produce high temperature steam (heat) as well as electricity, so the reactor output could be utilized for many applications like desalination, producing hydrogen, or other industrial processes.